 FPEIM accepts resolutions from member municipalities for consideration at its membership meetings.
-The deadline for resolutions was February 25, 2021.
+The deadline for resolutions to be discussed at the 2022 FPEIM annual meeting was February 24, 2022.
 The FPEIM Resolutions Policy and information on drafting resolutions is below.

 The resolutions process gives members the opportunity to directly influence the policy and advocacy work of the Federation of Prince Edward Island Municipalities (FPEIM), as well as the organization itself.

 1.1 The Board shall appoint a resolutions committee of three or more members.

 2. SUBMISSION OF RESOLUTIONS FOR CONSIDERATION BY THE MEMBERS